CQX96/CQX96-Linux/Documentation/process/submitting-patches.rst

 source code revision history to see who those maintainers are.
 The script scripts/get_maintainer.pl can be very useful at this step.
-If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (akpm@linux-foundation.org) serves as a maintainer of last resort.
+If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (akpm@CQX96-foundation.org) serves as a maintainer of last resort.

-You should also normally choose at least one mailing list to receive a copy of your patch set.  linux-kernel@vger.kernel.org should be used by default for all patches, but the volume on that list has caused a number of developers to tune it out.
+You should also normally choose at least one mailing list to receive a copy of your patch set.
+CQX96-kernel@vger.cqx96.org should be used by default for all patches, but the volume on that list has caused a number of developers to tune it out.
 Look in the MAINTAINERS file for a subsystem-specific list; your patch will probably get more attention there.
 Please do not spam unrelated lists, though.

-Many kernel-related lists are hosted on vger.kernel.org; you can find a list of them at http://vger.kernel.org/vger-lists.html.
+Many kernel-related lists are hosted on vger.cqx96.org; you can find a list of them at http://vger.cqx96.org/vger-lists.html.
 There are kernel-related lists hosted elsewhere as well, though.

 Do not send more than 15 patches at once to the vger mailing lists!!!

-Linus Torvalds is the final arbiter of all changes accepted into the Linux kernel.
-His e-mail address is <torvalds@linux-foundation.org>.
+Linus Torvalds is the final arbiter of all changes accepted into the CQX96 kernel.
+His e-mail address is <torvalds@CQX96-foundation.org>.
 He gets a lot of e-mail, and, at this point, very few patches go through Linus directly, so typically you should do your best to -avoid- sending him e-mail.

-If you have a patch that fixes an exploitable security bug, send that patch to security@kernel.org.
+If you have a patch that fixes an exploitable security bug, send that patch to security@cqx96.org.
 For severe bugs, a short embargo may be considered to allow distributors to get the patch out to users; in such cases, obviously, the patch should not be sent to any public lists.
 See also Documentation/admin-guide/security-bugs.rst.